Man charged with fatal shooting of Virginia man, police say - NewsBreak

 UPPER WEST SIDE, Manhattan (PIX11) — A man has been charged with a fatal shooting in Manhattan earlier this year, police said on Monday.

-Police found 28-year-old Ronald Thomas, a Virginia resident, with a gunshot wound to his head at around 12:15 p.m. on May 1 along Amsterdam Avenue near West 102nd Street, authorities said.Sign up for PIX11’s Email Alerts: Stay on top of important news in your area
+Police found 28-year-old Ronald Thomas, a Virginia resident, with a gunshot wound to his head at around 12:15 p.m. on May 1 along Amsterdam Avenue near West 102nd Street, authorities said.Double shooting leaves Richmond student dead, mother hurt

 Manhattan resident Donta King, 24, was arrested following an investigation, police said.
 King was charged with murder, assault, reckless endangerment and criminal use of a firearm, according to officials.
 Further details about the motive behind the shooting were not immediately available.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.